carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 >>  """
 >> }
 >>
->> methods = ['regular', 'expresso', 'psicoffee']
+> {: .solution}
+{: .challenge}

 ## Outputs

-The `output` declaration block allows to define the channels used by the process to send out the results produced.
+The `output` declaration block allows us to define the channels used by the process to send out the results produced.

 There can be defined at most one output block and it can contain one or more outputs declarations.
 The output block follows the syntax shown below: